 The Research Intensive Track has two additional admission requirements: the GRE; and writing sample.

-To provide a common basis of approach, we require that all MA students complete five "foundation courses:" Biblical Foundations, Theological Foundations, Historical Foundations, Foundations of Moral Theology, and Teaching Vatican II.
+To provide a common basis of approach, we require that all MA students complete five "foundation courses:" Biblical Foundations, Theological Foundations, Historical Foundations, Foundations of Moral Theology, and Teachings of Vatican II.